TL;DR: Key Points to Know About Filing a Civil Suit Without a Lawyer

 Before drafting a complaint to begin your case, you need to identify the legal theory that supports your lawsuit.
 You will need to have a good understanding of your state’s laws to do this successfully.
 If your case goes to court, you may need to know how court proceedings work.
 The Colorado Judicial Branch offers this advice:

 You have a right to represent yourself (appear “pro se”) in any kind of legal case.
+However, while you can represent yourself in many civil cases, small claims court does not handle certain matters such as divorce, bankruptcy, or other types of complex legal disputes.
+These cases are handled in specialized courts with different procedures.
+The process described here applies to civil cases, and different rules may apply to other types of cases.
 You will be expected to know and follow the rules just as lawyers are.
 If you do not follow the rules that apply in your case, the court may not be allowed to give you what you want, even if it makes sense.
 You can also be fined, have to pay the other person’s attorney, or be found in contempt of court.
-[Emphasis added]

 Before you decide to represent yourself, ask yourself whether it wouldn’t be a better use of your time and money to consult with or hire an attorney who knows the law and can give you advice about what to do, how to do it, and what your chances are of getting what you want.